 Who Can Participate:

 Participation is open to companies, academic institutions, and non-profit organizations (each an “Applicant”).
 References in this document to “you” shall refer to Applicant.
 Funding will not be granted to unaffiliated individuals acting on their own.
-Each Applicant must include at least one affiliated organization located in the Chattanooga, TN or Kansas City, MO metropolitan region.
-Employees of Mozilla, NSF, and their respective subsidiaries, affiliates, agents and their immediate families and people living in their households, are not eligible to participate.
-Fund evaluators shall recuse themselves from evaluating and reviewing any entry to which they have a direct connection, whether through employ, affiliation, partnership or other contractual obligation or relational context that creates the consensus amongst the Fund evaluators of a conflict of interest.
+Each Applicant must include at least one affiliated organization located in the Austin, TX, Chattanooga, TN, or Kansas City, MO, metropolitan region.
+Employees of Mozilla, NSF, and their respective subsidiaries, affiliates, agents and their immediate families and people living in their households may not participate.
+Fund evaluators review Submissions.
+Fund evaluators shall not evaluate or review any Submission to which they have a direct connection, whether through employ, affiliation, partnership or other contractual obligation or relational context that creates the consensus amongst the Fund evaluators of a conflict of interest.
 Sponsor, at its sole discretion, shall determine eligibility of any individual or entity, and may disqualify any Applicant or individual participant at any time for any reason.

-All sections of the registration and/or submission forms must be completed to be a valid submission into the Fund (“Submission”).
-Late submissions may be considered at Sponsor’s discretion.
-All submissions are final upon entry.
+All sections of the registration and submission forms must be completed to be considered for the Fund.
+All Submissions are final upon upload to the Fund website.

-No responsibility is assumed for lost, late, incomplete, invalid, illegible, incorrect, inaccurate or misdirected registrations or Submissions, all of which are void; or for any error, human, technical or otherwise that may occur in the processing of Submissions.
+No responsibility is assumed for lost, late, incomplete, invalid, illegible, incorrect, inaccurate or misdirected registrations or Submissions; or for any error, human, technical or otherwise that may occur in the processing of Submissions.